Priya22/project-dialogism-novel-corpus/ReadMe.md

 ## Contact
+Please get in touch with any corrections and/or comments!

 - [Krishnapriya Vishnubhotla](https://priya22.github.io/) (University of Toronto)
 - [Adam Hammond](https://www.adamhammond.com/) (University of Toronto)
 - [Graeme Hirst](https://www.cs.toronto.edu/~gh/) (University of Toronto)